Another decade, another new server

 At one point, a new Twitter account was created for each BiCon, but in order to save everyone from having to remember to follow a new account every year, since BiCon 2014, a single @biconuk account has been passed from team to team.
 (A bit like Latimer, really!)

-In 2024, a @bicon account was created on BlueSky, following the descent into the far right following Elon Musk's purchase of Twitter.
+In 2024, a @bicon account was created on BlueSky, following the descent of Twitter into the far right following Elon Musk's purchase of it.

 BiCon websites